alanakil/PlasticBalancedNetsPackage/README.md

 - Initial connectivity.
 To show the emergence of a manifold of fixed points in weight space when only I->E synapses are plastic.

 Please see more details in the paper Akil et al., 2021

+This codebase was developed by Robert Rosenbaum and Alan Akil and is currently maintained by Alan Akil.